 The difference between a contractor and an employee is not always clear cut.
-In legal terms, the relationship between you and your employee is a contract of service but the relationship between you and an independent contractor is a contract for service.
-In practical terms, it depends on a few different factors.
+Under Australian employment law, the relationship between you and your employee is a contract of service, but the relationship between you and an independent contractor is a contract for service.
+The differences can be subtle, but important.

 An employee usually works full-time, part-time or casually and has to work as the employer directs them.
 A contractor usually works the hours required to do a task and has more control over the way they work.
 But even these factors are not enough to decide whether someone is an employee or contractor.

 A court or tribunal looks at the full picture (totality of the relationship) and all possible factors (the multi-factor test):

 If you incorrectly represent to your worker the nature of the relationship between you and that worker, under Australian employment law this could be a sham contracting arrangement.